Harding Icefield: Geography

+Climate

+There is a Remote Automated Weather Station above Exit Glacier, on the northern end of Harding Icefield.
+Harding Icefield as a tundra climate (Köppen ET) or an Alpine climate (Köppen ET).

 History

 Residents of Seward, Alaska generally ignored the huge icefield west of town before 1922.
 The construction of the Spruce Creek trail that year, however, made it possible to view the upper portions of the icecap, and President Harding's promise to visit the territory was sufficient to bestow his name on the feature.
 Between the mid-1920s and the early 1930s, the increasing popularity of aviation had given a lucky few the opportunity to soar over the icefield.
-Up to this point, however, people had walked only on the icefield's margins.
+Up to this point, however, settlers had walked only on the icefield's margins.

 In early 1936, a 27-year-old Swiss immigrant and future state senator named Yule Kilcher disembarked in Seward.
 He was headed for Kachemak Bay, where he intended to take up residence, but was so intrigued by the icefield he had seen from the steamship that he vowed to cross it before long.
 Unwilling to wait two weeks for a coastal steamer, Kilcher walked to the Homer area, probably by way of the Resurrection River valley.
 After securing a homestead, he returned to Seward, and in late July he hiked up the Lowell Creek drainage toward the icefield.
 Conditions on the icefield overwhelmed him, however, and a week later he was back in Seward.

 About 1940, two Kenai Peninsula residents, Eugene "Coho" Smith and Don Rising, apparently were successful in their attempt to cross the icefield.
 They hiked from Bear Glacier west to Tustumena Glacier.
 The men, however, told no one of their intentions, and once they returned, Smith's wife was the only one that was aware of what they had done.
 Their trip remained a virtual secret for more than twenty years after they completed it.